 The 10-year plan provides an opportunity for Council to take a long-term view of our activities, their impact on the District, and on present and future communities.

 Council is required to have a 10-year plan in place at all times as it is the primary way Council is held accountable to its communities.
 The plan describes the activities and service levels Council intends to provide and sets out the accompanying budgets.
 It also highlights key issues the District is facing and the strategies intended to address these.

 On this page you will find information about:

-- Three key issues that we’d like your feedback on.
+- Three key issues we were seeking feedback on.

-- Information about the policy and rating changes we would like your feedback on.
+- Information about the policy and rating changes we were consulting on.

 - Supporting information for the LTP (located at the bottom of this page).

 You can download the consultation document by clicking on the link below.

 We're just getting started, Southland Long Term Plan Consultation Document [PDF, 2.2 MB]

 1 - Investing in our community future planning